0x6flab/tana-board/CONTRIBUTING.md

-# Contributing to Nakuja
+# Contributing to Tana Board

-The following is a set of guidelines to contribute to Nakuja and its repositories, which are hosted on the [Nakuja Organization](https://github.com/nakujaproject) on GitHub.
+The following is a set of guidelines to contribute to Tana Board and its repositories, which are hosted on the [0x6flab Organization](https://github.com/0x6flab) on GitHub.

 This project adheres to the [Contributor Covenant 1.2](http://contributor-covenant.org/version/1/2/0).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [info@nakujaproject.com](mailto:info@nakujaproject.com).
+Please report unacceptable behavior to [info@rodneyosodo.com](mailto:info@rodneyosodo.com).

 ## Reporting issues

 Reporting issues are a great way to contribute to the project.
 We are perpetually grateful about a well-written, thorough bug report.

-Before raising a new issue, check [our issue list](https://github.com/nakujaproject/easyedaTemplate/issues) to determine if it already contains the problem that you are facing.
+Before raising a new issue, check [our issue list](https://github.com/0x6flab/tana-board/issues) to determine if it already contains the problem that you are facing.

 A good bug report shouldn't leave others needing to chase you for more information.
 Please be as detailed as possible.
 The following questions might serve as a template for writing a detailed report: